Charles Pelkey

-Charles Pelkey (born May 30, 1958) is an American attorney, politician, and former Wyoming state legislator.
-A member of the Democratic Party, Pelkey represented the 45th district from 2015 to 2021.
+Charles Pelkey (born May 30, 1958) is a German-born American attorney, politician, and former Wyoming state legislator.
+A member of the Democratic Party, Pelkey represented the 45th state House district from 2015 to 2021.

 Early life and family

-Pelkey was born in Göppingen, Germany.
+Pelkey was born in Göppingen, West Germany.
 His mother, Carla (née Ticak), was a post-war refugee from Yugoslavia.
 His father, Charles F. Pelkey Sr. was a Master Sergeant in the 503rd Engineer Light Equipment Company of the U.S. Army.
 Pelkey's parents separated in 1964 and his mother moved to Denver, Colorado with her three children in 1966.
 Pelkey graduated from Iver C. Ranum High School in Westminster, Colorado, in 1976, before moving to Laramie to attend the University of Wyoming in August of that year.

 Pelkey and Diana Denison were married on August 6, 1986.
 They have two children, Philip (born in 1994) and Annika (born in 2000).

 Education, career and personal life

 Pelkey attended the University of Wyoming as an undergraduate, but never earned a degree, instead embarking on a 25-year career as a journalist.

 Pelkey worked as a reporter for Wyoming Public Radio and then as a reporter at Wyoming's Casper Star-Tribune, before leaving to join the staff of U.S. Senator Alan K. Simpson.
 Pelkey served as the then-GOP-Whip's Press Secretary.

 In 1994, Pelkey became an editor at the cycling magazine VeloNews and spent 17 years reporting on the sport of professional cycling.
 He served as the magazine's lead reporter covering the sport's doping problem.
 Pelkey was portrayed by British-American actor Nathan Wiley in the 2015 film The Program, a biopic based on Sunday Times reporter David Walsh's book, Seven Deadly Sins: My Pursuit of Lance Armstrong.

 In 2006, Pelkey applied for admission to the University of Wyoming College of Law and was awarded a Juris Doctor in 2009.
-He is a founding partner of the Laramie-based criminal defense law firm, Neubauer, Pelkey, & Goldfinger, LLP.
+He was a founding partner of the Laramie-based criminal defense law firm, Neubauer, Pelkey, & Goldfinger, LLP.

+After his retirement from the Legislature and his law practice, Pelkey accepted a job at Wyoming Public Radio as host of Morning Edition, the same position he held 38 years earlier.

 In 2011, Pelkey was diagnosed with breast cancer.
 He underwent a lumpectomy, a double mastectomy and five months' of chemo therapy.
 He has often served as a spokesman for that small minority of patients with male breast cancer arguing that the most dangerous aspect of the disease is that many men do not believe that they can get breast cancer, leading to a late diagnosis and often-fatal results.